simonhicks/buffalator.vim/README.md

 There is only one command (:Buffalate) and it either takes no arguments, or a regex to use as a filter for the list.
-Basically it's just a way to see which buffer numbers correspond to which file names while you execute a series of vim commands.
+Basically it's just a way to see which buffer numbers correspond to which file names and what has unchanged changes while you execute a series of vim commands.